NCAS-CMS/cfdm/docs/source/tutorial.rst

-When a netCDF dataset is read, netCDF elements (such as dimension and variable names, and some attribute values) that do not have a place in the CF data model are stored within the relevant :ref:`cfdm
-<class_extended>` objects.
-This allows them to be used when writing
-fields to a new netCDF dataset, and also makes them accessible for construct identification.
+When a netCDF dataset is read, netCDF elements (such as dimension and variable names, and some attribute values) that do not have a place in the CF data model are, nevertheless, stored within the relevant :ref:`cfdm <class_extended>` objects.
+This allows them to be used when writing fields to a new netCDF dataset, and also makes them accessible for construct identification.

 Each :ref:`cfdm <class_extended>` class has methods to access the netCDF elements which it requires.
 For example, the `Field` class has